-“Again, the fates?”
-Being raised by her mother concerned what could never be spoken.
-If you were too happy, you would attract an einhoreh; if you tried to better yourself, the fates were watching and that would be the end of that.
-With so much forbidden, there was little left of life to discover or enjoy.
+“Again, the fates?
+Always the fates?”
+If you were too happy, you would attract an einhoreh; if you tried to better yourself, the fates were watching.
+With so much that could never be spoken, there was little left of life to enjoy.
 Even thoughts had to be censored.
 The fates could divine those as well.

-With her mother settled for the night, Bayla got on her hands and knees and gathered from the kitchen floor her make up and hand-held mirror.
+With her mother settled for the night, Bayla got on her hands and knees and gathered from the kitchen floor her makeup and hand mirror.
 A final glimpse convinced her she was more striking than beautiful—less a Harlow, more a Mae West.
 She smiled back at herself, satisfied she had done everything to prepare.
 Like Bessie Smith, Empress of the Blues, one day she too would preside over a kingdom where people would pay money to hear her sing.
-She was born to it, this voice that had chosen her without thought, like a habit.
+With a voice that had chosen her, like a habit, she was born to it.

 “One day my mother will know what her daughter is made of,” Bayla said inside the dank-smelling stairwell on her way out over the sound of an infant’s cry.